kingrocfella/newyork-times-article-rating-app/README.md

 # New York Times feed display

-This repo contains a case study which consists of 4 tasks.
 The full project when run on Docker would achieve the following:
 - Import the two news feeds from 2 New York Times resource feed APIs (XML format) into the database.
 - Fetch the newly imported feeds from the database to display to the client on the frontend.